Ryk E. Spoor: Reception of his published works

 The 2010 co-authored novel Threshold reached number 11 on the Wall Street Journal Best-Selling Books list for Hardcover Science Fiction for a week in June 2010.
 The book also reached number 9 on Publishers Weekly's Sci-Fi Bestseller List for a week in June 2012.
 A reviewer for Publishers Weekly wrote "fast-paced sci-fi espionage thriller [that] is light in tone and hard on science and a fine choice for any collection".

 In reviewing the 2013 co-authored novel Portal, the reviewer for Astro Guyz wrote that "Portal is hard science fiction in the tradition of Ben Bova, Hal Clement and Arthur C. Clarke."

 Reviewers for Flint and Spoor's 2015 book Castaway Planet were less favorable.
 The reviewer for Rosboch Book Reviews wrote that although the reviewer mildly enjoyed the struggles of the Kimei family, they "found the writing verging wildly into corny far too often" and thought that the "story is predictable and bland", unlike the previous books in the series.
 The reviewer for Koeur's Book Reviews wrote that the "novel went from really good to really bad, really fast.
 Almost like two different authors wrote separate halves."
-A reviewer of the book's 2016 sequel Castaway Odyssey wrote in The Daily News (Texas) that the book "a fun adventure, reminiscent of Heinlein's juveniles".Publishers Weekly describes Spoor's 2017 novel, Princess Holy Aura, as "Spoor’s affable horror fantasy [in which] a 35-year-old man must transform into a 14-year-old girl to save the world from a Lovecraftian menace."
+A reviewer of the book's 2016 sequel Castaway Odyssey wrote in The Daily News that the book "a fun adventure, reminiscent of Heinlein's juveniles".

+Publishers Weekly describes Spoor's 2017 novel Princess Holy Aura as "Spoor’s affable horror fantasy [in which] a 35-year-old man must transform into a 14-year-old girl to save the world from a Lovecraftian menace."
 The same reviewer also wrote that "The Lovecraftian abominations are sufficiently over-the-top and the fight scenes are lively, but awkward dialogue and lots of exposition bog down the already overstuffed narrative."
 A reviewer for PopCultHQ found the book "hilariously enjoyable and had trouble putting it down."